erre4/GBA_genetic_algorithm/README.md

 gbafix first.gba
 ```

-or, simply using the makefile. (it will work if you have exported correctly the paths of devkitpro and devkitarm):
+or, simply you can use the makefile. (it will work if you have correctly exported the paths of devkitpro and devkitarm):

 ```
 make